top of page

 Abrash in vintage rugs, rug maintenance by socal rug masters

 Abrash is not present in all rugs, as it depends on the materials used and the weaving techniques employed.
-Machine-made rugs, for example, often lack abrash because they use synthetic dyes and uniform fibers that are precisely produced.
+Machine-made rugs lack abrash as they use synthetic dyes and uniform fibers, unless designed to include abrash.

-Fake abrash in new rugs and printed rugs refers to intentional attempts to replicate the appearance of natural color variation found in handmade rugs, even though these machine-made or printed rugs do not possess the genuine qualities of abrash.
+Fake abrash in new and printed rugs refers to the attempt to imitate the color variation found in handmade rugs.
+However, artisans do not make these rugs by hand and they do not possess genuine abrash.

 Manufacturers may use various techniques to create fake abrash in new and printed rugs: